 Seems like a no brainer right?
 Earth, science, they just go together.
-But Google Earth is way more than a glorified stand alone Google Map.
+But Google Earth, a variant on technology in the classroom, is way more than a glorified stand alone Google Map.
 There are so many cool and easy things to explore.

 In Google Earth there are layers.
 Each of these layers are interesting facts, locations or events plotted on the globe.
 There are some pretty standard ones; roads, buildings, terrain.
 But there are some interesting ones that can support what you are doing in the science classroom.
 Here are just a few:

 Yep, a weather layer.
 With a simple click of the mouse you can investigate cloud cover over Antarctica or Thunderstorms over China.
 Zoom in to your favorite location and you can see the local forecast for that area.

 You can even download weather animations and load them in and watch how it changes all over the globe.
 There is also good information on how the weather is gathered and the sources they use.

 These are points all over the globe that provide information about different marine life in their natural environment.
 Discover the manatees off the coast of Florida, an octopus off the coast of France, or swimming elephants in Malaysia.
 (Ok, those aren't marine animals but still pretty cool.
 Each location has a short video and links to read more about it).

 I have to be honest.
 I had so much fun with these elements of technology in the classroom, I almost could not turn it off.
 A project called "Global Tagging Pelagic Tagging" has made available marine animal tracking data to the public so we all can learn about the patterns of animals.